 Hindley-Milner-style type inference is supported.
 A parameter may be given a type with the notation (name: type).
 Functions may not be recursive.
-Optionally, the programmer may put shape declarations in the return type and parameter types; see Shape Declarations.
+You may put size annotations in the return type and parameter types; see Size Types.
 A function can be polymorphic by using type parameters, in the same way as for Type Abbreviations: